A Buyers’ Guide to Mattresses– by Dr Ray Power (Principal Osteopath) As featured in The West Australian’s ‘Habitat’ pull-out, Friday 21 August 2015.

-They offer good support by distributing your body weight evenly, and will support two people of two different body weights well because the springs are separate.
+They offer good support by distributing your body weight evenly.
+They will support two people of two different body weights as the springs are separate.
 The open-spring construction allows air to circulate.
 The springs can be customised to different tensions – soft, medium or firm.

 $1200 to $6400*

 What about mattress toppers?

 These add a layer of memory foam or extra padding to your existing bed mattress but can be expensive.
 If you simply want an extra layer of cushioning, an inexpensive topper can add a layer of comfort.